-The purpose of Running Without ED is to raise awareness of eating disorders, and to raise funds for scholarships for treatment.
+The purpose of Running Without ED is to raise awareness of eating disorders and to funding for scholarships for treatment.
 Inpatient/Residential treatment can cost up to $1,000 a day.
-This includes room and board as well as medical treatment.
-Following the residential stay, many patients continue seeking treatment on an outpatient base.
-Many of the specialist necessary for treatment may not be covered by insurance.
+This includes room, board, and medical treatment.
+Following a residential stay, many patients continue to seek treatment on an outpatient base.
+Many of the specialists necessary for treatment may not be covered by insurance.

 From my personal experience many people think that they are not worth all the money that their parents or themselves would spend on treatment, so they refrain from asking for help.
 This results in more and more people barely surviving with their eating disorder.
 Eating disorders are extremely difficult to recover from, but there is hope.
 And I’ve seen and met so many women who are committed to their recovery.
 My wish is to provide that hope, and to lessen families’ financial burden so that individuals with any kind of eating disorder can begin their own journey of recovery.